japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 NOTE: A stage `A` depends on stage `B` if `B` is among the ancestors of `A`.

 Internally, stageDependsOn walks through the graph of RDDs of the input `stage`.
-For every RDD in the RDD's dependencies (using `RDD.dependencies`) stageDependsOn adds the RDD of a xref:rdd:spark-rdd-NarrowDependency.adoc[NarrowDependency] to a stack of RDDs to visit while for a xref:rdd:ShuffleDependency.adoc[ShuffleDependency] it <<getOrCreateShuffleMapStage, finds `ShuffleMapStage` stages for a `ShuffleDependency`>> for the dependency and the ``stage``'s first job id that it later adds to a stack of RDDs to visit if the map stage is ready, i.e. all the partitions have shuffle outputs.
+For every RDD in the RDD's dependencies (using `RDD.dependencies`) stageDependsOn adds the RDD of a rdd:spark-rdd-NarrowDependency.md[NarrowDependency] to a stack of RDDs to visit while for a rdd:ShuffleDependency.md[ShuffleDependency] it <<getOrCreateShuffleMapStage, finds `ShuffleMapStage` stages for a `ShuffleDependency`>> for the dependency and the ``stage``'s first job id that it later adds to a stack of RDDs to visit if the map stage is ready, i.e. all the partitions have shuffle outputs.

 After all the RDDs of the input `stage` are visited, stageDependsOn checks if the ``target``'s RDD is among the RDDs of the `stage`, i.e. whether the `stage` depends on `target` stage.